michelle-pivec/Instacart-Analysis-2022/README.md

 - Combining & Exporting Data (provided in scripts)
 - Deriving New Variables (provided in scripts)
 - Grouping & Aggregating Data (provided in scripts)
-- Intro to Data Visualization with Python (provided in Analysis\Visualizations)
+- Intro to Data Visualization with Python (provided in Analysis/Visualizations)
 - Coding Etiquitte & Excel Reporting (provided in scripts, final report)
 ## Dataset
 Dataset is open-source, provided by Instacart, and can be found here: [The Instacart Online Grocery Shopping Dataset 2017](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip)